 Today, recapitalizations are more common than sales.
 Recapitalizations are opportunities for owners of the business (that’s you) to ‘cash out’ their ownership interest.
 Let’s review how deals are currently structured so you can better understand why (and when) recapitalizations matter.

-Increased prices for veterinary clinics over the past three to five years have led corporate groups to offer some of their purchase price in shares of the company rather than cash.
+Increased prices for veterinary clinics over the past five years have led corporate groups to offer some of their purchase price in shares of the company rather than cash.
 These shares are referred to as TopCo (“Top Company”) or Parent Company equity.
 They are not freely traded on the stock market because veterinary corporations are private companies.
 The opportunity for veterinarian shareholders to convert their shares into cash happens once every three to seven years when there is a recapitalization or a sale event.
 This is why there is so much chatter in the industry about these events and when they’re expected to happen.

-Throughout 2021, there were several recapitalizations, including American Veterinary Group, United Veterinary Care, Alliance Animal Health, Veterinary Practice Partners, and others.
-In the first quarter of 2022, Rarebreed and Amerivet have already recapitalized, with at least five more planned for this year.
+Throughout 2021 and early 2022, there were several recapitalizations, including American Veterinary Group, United Veterinary Care, Alliance Animal Health, Veterinary Practice Partners, Amerivet, Rarebreed and others.

-To date, almost every company that recapitalized has had a significant upside for its shareholders, with practice owners gaining somewhere between good and phenomenal returns.
-When valuations go up, almost everyone makes money.
-Whereas, over the next few years, it could be a different story if valuations flatten or decline.
-The term ‘valuations’ implies the purchase price multiple paid by buyers.
+However, since mid-2022 the recapitalization market has been ‘frozen’ as the Federal Reserve has increased interest rates from close to 0% to 5%.
+The increase in rates has made it much more expensive for a private equity firm to pay a high valuation for an existing veterinary consolidator.
+The term ‘valuation’ means the purchase price multiple paid by buyers.
 In 2021, the multiple paid for those corporations that recapitalized were between 20x and 25x profit—record levels.
-If those multiples decline in the next few years, let’s say 17 to 19x profits, it will be challenging for those shareholders to make the high returns seen historically when the value of each dollar of profit is in decline.
+If those multiples decline in the next few years, let’s say 17 to 19x profits, it will be more challenging for those shareholders to make the high returns seen historically when the value of each dollar of profit is receiving a lower multiple than in 2021.

 In Summary